back to blog

 Older Homes, Plumbing

-Due to the age of the homes north of Chicago, galvanized pipes are a common problem.
+Due to the age of the homes north of Chicago, galvanized pipes—and other metal pipes—are a common problem.
 Below is our list of the most frequently asked questions we have received about galvanized pipes.

 What are galvanized pipes?